Necl0/sanity/README.md

 ### Registering for a Tournament

 1. Log in to your account.
-2. Browse the available tournaments.
+2. Browse all available tournaments.
-3. Select a tournament and click "Register."
+3. Select a tournament, then click "Register."
 4. Follow the on-screen instructions to complete your registration.

 ## Configuration